zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 - [Contrastive Test-Time Adaptation](https://openaccess.thecvf.com/content/CVPR2022/html/Chen_Contrastive_Test-Time_Adaptation_CVPR_2022_paper.html), CVPR 2022.
 Online pseudo label refinement with self-supervised contrastive learning.
 - [Test-Time Adaptation via Self-Training with Nearest Neighbor Information](https://openreview.net/forum?id=EzLtB4M1SbM), ICLR 2023.
 Generate pseudo labels using the nearest neighbors from a set composed of previous test data; fine-tune the trained classifier with the pseudo labels.
 - [Guiding Pseudo-labels with Uncertainty Estimation for Test-Time Adaptation](https://arxiv.org/abs/2303.03770), CVPR 2023.
 Reweight the loss based on the uncertainty (reliability) of the pseudo-labels; Refine pseudo labels by aggragating knoledge from neighboring samples.
+- [TeSLA: Test-Time Self-Learning With Automatic Adversarial Augmentation](https://arxiv.org/abs/2303.09870), CVPR 2023.
+Flipped Cross-Entropy; soft pseudo labels from teacher model together with entropy maximization, which is tightly connected with mutual information.
+With learnable adversarial augmentation of the target data during adaptation.

 Problems of Tent (single sample; forgetting; not stable).

-- [MEMO: Test Time Robustness via Adaptation and Augmentation](https://openreview.net/forum?id=XrGEkCOREX2), NeurIPS 2022.
-Marginal Entropy minimization; Perform different data augmentations on each single test sample and then adapt (all of) the model parameters by minimizing the entropy of the model’s marginal output distribution across the augmentations.
-(TTT, prompt tuning also use augmentation)
+(Continual TTA (forgetting, not stable):)

+- [Continual Test-Time Domain Adaptation](https://openaccess.thecvf.com/content/CVPR2022/html/Wang_Continual_Test-Time_Domain_Adaptation_CVPR_2022_paper.html), CVPR 2022.
+Current self-training methods is effective when the test data are drawn from the same stationary domain, but unstable in the countinually changing environment.
+(Also in stable TTA in ICLR 2023).
+Error accumulation and catastrophic forgetting (ICML 2022); Use weighted averaged and augmentation averaged predictions for better pseudo labels against error accumulation; stochastically small parts of source model parameters storage for forgetting.
 - [Efficient Test-Time Model Adaptation without Forgetting](https://arxiv.org/abs/2204.02610), ICML 2022.
 Adaptive entropy minimization; adaptation on low-entropy samples makes more contribution than high- entropy ones; adaptation on test samples with very high entropy may hurt performance; Select low-entropy (high confident) samples; Anti-forgetting with Fisher Regularization.
 - [Towards Stable Test-time Adaptation in Dynamic Wild World](https://openreview.net/forum?id=g2YraF75Tj), ICLR 2023.
 Replace BN by IN and GN.
 To deal with the collapse of IN and GN, remove the samples with large gradients based on the entropy; and use sharpness aware cross-entropy loss.

-(Continual TTA (forgetting, not stable):)

-- [Continual Test-Time Domain Adaptation](https://openaccess.thecvf.com/content/CVPR2022/html/Wang_Continual_Test-Time_Domain_Adaptation_CVPR_2022_paper.html), CVPR 2022.
-Current self-training methods is effective when the test data are drawn from the same stationary domain, but unstable in the countinually changing environment.
-(Also in stable TTA in ICLR 2023).
-Error accumulation and catastrophic forgetting (ICML 2022); Use weighted averaged and augmentation averaged predictions for better pseudo labels against error accumulation; stochastically small parts of source model parameters storage for forgetting.

 - [A Probabilistic Framework for Lifelong Test-Time Adaptation](https://arxiv.org/abs/2212.09713), Arxiv.
 Bayesian adaptation for continual test-time adaptation; with moving average of student to teacher (like continue TTA); Fisher information matrix based data-driven parameter restoration.
+- [EcoTTA: Memory-Efficient Continual Test-time Adaptation via Self-distilled Regularization](https://arxiv.org/abs/2303.01904), CVPR 2023.
+Introduce meta-networks composed of a BN layer and a Conv layer; Adapt only the meta-network for memory efficient; Preserve source model by selfdistilled regularization (distance of orginal output and adapted output).

+single sample
+- [MEMO: Test Time Robustness via Adaptation and Augmentation](https://openreview.net/forum?id=XrGEkCOREX2), NeurIPS 2022.
+Marginal Entropy minimization; Perform different data augmentations on each single test sample and then adapt (all of) the model parameters by minimizing the entropy of the model’s marginal output distribution across the augmentations.
+(TTT, prompt tuning also use augmentation)

+other problems
 - [Uncovering Adversarial Risks of Test-Time Adaptation](https://arxiv.org/abs/2301.12576), Arxiv.
 Find that test-time adaptation is vulnerable to malicious data at test time in contrast to conventional machine learning and propose a new attack for test-time adaptation.

 Meta-learning